CapibaraEngineer/InterstellarEngine/README.md

 when in doubt, match the code that's already there.

 ## Planned things
-1.Making the engine exist, well, now there's something, some debug messages along with the blank window, but it still doens't renders anything
+1.Making the engine exist, IT RENDERS A TRIANGLE NOW!!!

 2.adding build support to more systems